wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "I do not know how to teach philosophy without becoming a disturber of the peace" - Baruch Spinoza

-Baruch Spinoza was a 17th century Jewish Dutch philosopher who had many radical and influential ideas.
+Baruch de Spinoza was a 17th century Jewish Dutch philosopher who had many radical and influential ideas.
 His controversial views, particularly his critique of the divine origin of the Hebrew Bible, made him an enemy of the religious authorities in Amsterdam.
 He was excommunicated and ostracized from his Jewish community at a young age.

 Spinoza's 1670 publication **Tractatus Theologico-Politicus**, often abbreviated to "TTP", is considered by many to be one of the most significant event in European intellectual history.
 The book aimed to "liberate the individual from bondage to superstition and ecclesiastical authority".
 In it, he criticized the divine infallibility of the Old Testament, argued for a more historical approach in looking at the bible, and advocated for religious freedom and separation of Church and State.